Who Receives Financial Aid at USC?

 USC maintains a strong commitment to financial aid for undergraduate students: We have increased our financial aid funding so that we may continue to meet each student’s demonstrated need.

 Nearly two-thirds of USC undergraduates receive some sort of financial aid, including need-based grants, merit scholarships, Federal Work-Study and loans.

-Among the 2017 entering first-year class, nearly two-thirds received some form of financial assistance, with more than 21 percent receiving a USC merit-based scholarship.
+Among the 2018 entering first-year class, nearly two-thirds received some form of financial assistance, with approximately 23 percent receiving a USC merit-based scholarship.

 To receive an estimate of your financial aid eligibility, visit the USC Net Price Calculator.

 All applicants to USC can apply for financial aid if they:

 Are a U.S. citizen, eligible non-citizen (such as permanent resident, refugee or asylee), undocumented meeting certain criteria;